kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 Unit tests will be added for all new and modified logic within the `kube-scheduler` and `kubelet` components.

--   Ensuring the new fields in `Device` and `PodStatus` are validated correctly.
+-   Ensuring the new fields in `Device` and `PodStatus` are validated correctly, including the mapping combinations and the immutability of `additionalNodeAllocatableResources` once the pod is bound.
 -   Scheduler Plugin Logic (`NodeResourcesFit`, `DynamicResources`):
-    -   Verifying the correct deferral of node allocatable resource checks in `NodeResourcesFit`.
+    -   Verify `NodeResourcesFit` filters on standard requests, includes the pod's node-specific DRA allocations when they are already populated by DRA plugin.
+A node is feasible only if both plugin's checks pass under either plugin order.
     -   Verify the accurate calculation of a pod's total node allocatable resource demand across both `Direct` mappings (device counts or capacity key drawdowns) and `Overhead` mappings (per-pod or per-reference auxiliary overheads).
-    -   Verify that inter-pod sharing of `Direct` mapped device claims is correctly blocked during the Filter stage, while inter-pod sharing of `Overhead`-mapped claims is permitted.
+    -   Verify that inter-pod sharing of Mapped device claims is correctly blocked during the Filter stage, while inter-pod sharing of Overhead claims is permitted.
-    -   Validating that `pod.status.nodeAllocatableResourceClaimStatuses` is updated correctly.
+    -   Validating that `NodeResourcesFit.PreBind` patches `pod.status.additionalNodeAllocatableResources` before `DynamicResources.PreBind` (`bindClaim`) runs, and that `NodeResourcesFit.Unreserve` clears it if a subsequent `PreBind` or `Bind` step fails.
+    -   Verify the scheduler-assigned claim name for extended resources backed by DRA is recorded in the status patch and the claim is created with the same name only after the patch is accepted; a rejected patch creates nothing.
+    -   Verify admin access results contribute no footprint and no status entry.
+-   Scheduler Scoring (`NodeResourcesFit`, `NodeResourcesBalancedAllocation`):
+    -   Verify scoring includes the DRA node allocatable footprint of the pod being scored and of existing pods on the node.
+    -   Verify `NodeResourcesBalancedAllocation` does not skip pods whose only CPU and memory come through claims.
+-   ResourceQuota (pod evaluator and quota admission):
+    -   Verify namespace usage includes the DRA footprint (`mapping`, per-pod and per-container `overhead`) and drops when the pod is deleted.
+    -   Verify a pod declaring pod-level resources produces a zero delta at the status write.
+    -   Verify only writes changing `additionalNodeAllocatableResources` are evaluated against quota; other status writes are unaffected.
 -   Scheduler Framework:
     -   Verify `NodeInfo` cache updates correctly in the `Assume` stage and reflects resources allocated to node allocatable resource claims.
     -   Verify that when a pod using DRA node allocatable resources is deleted, the resources are correctly released